 However, transport in Norway is generally reasonably-priced, especially if you can book your train tickets in advance, and staying in Norwegian hostels can also be surprisingly affordable.

 Compared to Norway, Sweden is considerably cheaper, but will still seem pricey to most Europeans, for things such as accommodation and eating out.
 Prices in Finland are generally on a par with Sweden, or perhaps slightly cheaper.

-As for Iceland, well, the bad news is that it’s currently ranked as the third most expensive country in the world to visit.
+As for Iceland, well, the bad news is that it’s currently ranked as one of Europe’s most expensive countries to visit.
 And you certainly don’t want to find yourself buying a round at a bar here!

 The good news is that you can find some reasonably-priced Airbnbs if you travel off-season, and entrance to night clubs is usually free!